diwi19988/Lending_Club_Case_Study/README.md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@diwi19988] - feel free to contact me!